John Wimburn Laurie: Family

-His oldest son John Laurie Jr. was killed in the Second Boer War and is listed on the South African War Memorial in Halifax and the Memorial Arch at the Royal Military College of Canada.
-He was also the father of George Brenton Laurie who was killed in World War One.
+His oldest son, John Laurie Jr., was killed in the Second Boer War and is listed on the South African War Memorial in Halifax and the Memorial Arch at the Royal Military College of Canada.
+He was also the father of George Brenton Laurie, who was killed in World War One.

-Mrs. Laurie, of Oakfield, Nova Scotia returned to Nova Scotia after her husband died and while George was in WW1.
+Mrs. Laurie, of Oakfield, Nova Scotia, returned to Nova Scotia after her husband died, while George was in WW1.